markavenue/infrastructure/design.md

 ## Website

-The website is implemented as a static site because that way:
+The first website was implemented as a static site because that way:

 - It can be served for free
 - We don't have to worry about server-side issues